ondiekhann/Datascience/README.md

-# Python for Datascience
+# R and Python for Datascience
-Python towards Data Science
+R and Python projects,materials and practices towards Data Science